Los Angeles Says: Too Much Alcohol on These Streets!

-LOS ANGELES, July 7, 2021 /PRNewswire/ -- Members of California Alcohol Policy Alliance (CAPA) will hold an opposition rally at the Los Angeles district office of California State Assemblymember Jesse Gabriel (D-Encino), principal author of AB 61 & coauthor SB 314.
+LOS ANGELES, July 7, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Members of California Alcohol Policy Alliance (CAPA) will hold an opposition rally at the Los Angeles district office of California State Assemblymember Jesse Gabriel (D-Encino), principal author of AB 61 & coauthor SB 314.
 Both bills focus on expanding alcohol consumption on public property.

 As all California communities struggle to recover from COVID, those most disproportionately socio-economically impacted are black, brown and low-income.
 For them there is no relief in Gabriel's bills which prioritize business economic recovery.
 He is completely disregarding the unintended consequences of his misguided efforts: high costs of implementation, lack of infrastructure, and loss of overriding local control of cities to implement safe street and sidewalk initiatives for residents and business alike.